Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

 - Does not come with a certificate, just a badge.
 Zero-Point has a really nice logo so a certificate with would look pretty neat in a CV.

-- Covenant is still under development, where there are some instability issues and bugs, and it can cause some frustration here and there.
+- Covenant is still under development(v0.7 as of time of writing), where there are some instability issues and bugs, and it can cause some frustration here and there.
+There are some QOL improvements that are available to RTO students which I will not share here :)